 Description: Enable or disable and configure SNMPv3.

 NOTE: SNMPv3 is disabled by default.
-A valid user profile must be enabled with passphrases (-a, -p) set
+A valid user profile must be enabled with passphrases (-a, -p) set before SNMPv3 communications can be established.

-NOTE: There are two sets of options for this command, indicated below.
+NOTE: There are three sets of options for this command, indicated below.